-During the early days, a tummy bug or diarrhoea is likely to cause accidents.
-If your child has diarrhoea then it is kinder to keep her at home, if possible.
+During the early days, a tummy bug or diarrhea is likely to cause accidents.
+If your child has diarrhea then it is kinder to keep her at home, if possible.
 She’ll probably be disgusted and upset.
 Reassure her this also happens to adults, although that might make her even more disgusted and upset.

 Don’t imply toileting is disgusting

 Most people aren’t relaxed about their bodily functions, so it can be difficult not to pass your hang-ups on to your child.
 Phrases like “ugh, you smell” will be counterproductive.
 Control your revulsion, even when scraping poo from the living room carpet.

 Toddlers can’t go ‘just in case’ before a long journey.
 Inevitably, they’ll want to go when you’re travelling at 70mph along the motorway.
 Take a potty with you but don’t risk life and limb to avoid a puddle in the car.
 One more reason to delay buying that Porsche.

 ” It’s so hit and miss with my son.
 Just as I think we’ve made progress he has a set back.
 We carry a potty in the car and, if tells me he needs a wee, I pull over, he uses it and gets praised.“

 Trainer pants may be worthwhile for trips out and always take more than one change of clothing.
 Children should have their clothes changed promptly – it’s horrid to sit in soaked or soiled pants and illogical to think this will reinforce their need to go to the toilet.